-HCTM 475 Healthcare Information Technology Field Studies • 5 Cr.
+HCTM 475 Healthcare IT Field Studies • 5 Cr.

 Provides students with the opportunity to gain a deeper understanding of the healthcare environment through industry internship, practicum or series of field trips.
-Prerequisite: Accptance into program and permission of instructor.
+Prerequisite: Acceptance into program and permission of instructor.

 After completing this class, students should be able to:

 - Articulate key personal and professional goals as they relate to health IT professions and assess and make a selection from employment settings in the context of these goals